(6 min read)

 - Part of your home address including, city/town, street, house/apartment number, or country.

 - Your name or the name of a family member.

 Cyber criminals research their victims online looking for clues that can help them hack your password.
 And they will any clues about you, where you live, your interests, and your family to strategically guess at your password.

 If any of your passwords use any information linked to you personally, please take a few minutes to update your passwords following our strong password best practices.

 How To Keep Your Social Media Password Protected and Secure

 Many websites, applications, and tools now allow you to login using your Facebook, Twitter, Instagram, or other social media account.
 This adds convenience to the average web user’s experience since you do not need to create a new username and password.
 However, using this feature makes you vulnerable to social network data breaches.

-And this is exactly why we want you to remember these five tips on how to keep your social network passwords protected and secure:
+Five tips on how to keep your social network passwords protected and secure

 - Do not reuse passwords and change them frequently.
 Even though you have created a strong password, don’t reuse it across multiple social networks, websites, and applications.